chromaui/chromatic-docs/setup.md

 description: Learn how to setup Chromatic and publish Storybook
 ---

-# Publish Storybook
+# Setup and publish Storybook

 The Chromatic CLI builds then publishes Storybook to a secure workspace in the cloud.
 That allows your team to access all your stories at [chromatic.com](https://www.chromatic.com/start).

 ## Signup

 Before publishing, generate a unique `<app-code>` for your Storybook by logging in to [Chromatic](https://www.chromatic.com/start) and creating a project.
+Login via OAuth from GitHub, GitLab, or Bitbucket.
+If you require SSO or have on-premises Git hosting learn more about access control [here](access#authentication).

-Login via oAuth from Github, Gitlab, or Bitbucket.
-If you require SSO or have on-premises Git hosting learn more about access control [here](access).
+XXX add image of setup screen with app code here

-## Installation
+## Install

 Install the [storybook-chromatic](https://github.com/chromaui/chromatic-cli) package from Npm.
 Storybook 3.4 and above is required.